ParisNeo/lollms_apps_zoo/folder_extractor/README.md

     *   Save and manage a list of your projects.
     *   "Star" important projects for easy access.
     *   CRUD (Create, Read, Update, Delete) functionality for your project list.
-*   **AI-Powered File Selection:**
-    *   Connect to any OpenAI-compatible LLM service (e.g., `lollms-chat`).
-    *   Provide a natural language goal (e.g., "implement user authentication").
+*   **Interactive & Context-Aware AI Development:**
-    *   The AI will analyze your project's file list and automatically select the most relevant files for the task.
+    *   **AI-Powered File Selection:** Connect to any OpenAI-compatible LLM service (e.g., `lollms-chat`) and have the AI automatically select the most relevant files for a given task.
+    *   **Model Selection:** Fetch and choose from the list of available models hosted by your LLM server.
+    *   **Context-Aware Discussion Tab:** After generating the project context, chat with the AI to generate code, write documentation, or suggest refactors.
+    *   **Tokenizer Integration:** A progress bar shows you how much of the AI's context window is filled, turning from green to yellow to red as you approach the limit, helping you manage the conversation effectively.
 *   **Advanced Tree Generation & Filtering:**
     *   Generates a visual, text-based tree of your project's folder structure.
-    *   Includes full file content or, for Python/JavaScript, extracts high-level code signatures (classes and functions).
+    *   Includes full file content or, for Python/JavaScript, extracts high-level code signatures.
     *   **Smart Refresh Options:** When reloading a project tree, choose to either preserve your manually selected files or have the app automatically re-select files based on presets.
-    *   Extensive filtering capabilities:
+    *   Extensive filtering capabilities with presets and custom rules.
-        *   **Exclusion Presets:** Quickly ignore common files and folders for Python, Node.js, Java, and more.
-        *   **Custom Rules:** Exclude specific folders, extensions, or glob patterns.
-        *   **Inclusion Rules:** Ensure specific files or folders are always included, overriding any exclusion rules.
 *   **Customizable AI Prompting Workflow:**
-    *   **Prompt Templates:** Create, save, and manage reusable prompt templates with dynamic placeholders (`{FOLDER_NAME}`, `{DATE}`, etc.).
+    *   **Prompt Templates:** Create and manage reusable prompt templates with dynamic placeholders.
     *   **Documentation Integration:** Append external documentation files directly into your prompt context.
 *   **Modern Web Interface:**
-    *   A clean, responsive UI built with FastAPI and TailwindCSS.
-    *   Full support for light and dark themes.
+    *   A clean, responsive UI with light and dark themes.
-    *   All settings are saved in your browser's local storage for persistence.
+    *   All settings, including chat history, are saved in your browser's local storage for persistence across sessions.
+    *   Rendered markdown in the chat includes copy buttons on code blocks for convenience.

 ## Installation